-Career Fairs: Cabrillo College will be hosting a variety of career fairs during Career Month April 2022 and we would love for you to join us.
+Career Fairs: During the month of April Cabrillo College is hosting two career fairs.
 Please contact firstname.lastname@example.org if you're interested in participating in a recruitment event.

 Host an Info Session or On Campus Interviews: Employers are also invited to schedule an information session about their company, discuss the hiring process, and conduct on campus interviews with our students.
-To schedule an information session or interview email the Coordinator Erin Elgersma.
+To schedule an information session or interview email email@example.com.

 Tabling On Campus - Employers are welcome to table on campus, but need to submit a request through the Welcome Center.
-Employer Campus Use Request Form & Campus Use Request Liability
+Click on vendor request form and then submit the Employer Campus Use Request Form & Campus Use Request Liability.

 Expectations for Employers Using Jobspeaker

 The following is what Cabrillo expects from employers to continue using our Job Board.

 All postings must share some compensation details.
 We will not accept postings with no salary, just DOE, or only "negotiable".
 You may provide a starting wage, or an estimate with the caveat that you are open to negotiation.